mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Create Deployment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Create a YAML file that describes the model deployment to KServe.
+Create a YAML file describing the model deployment to KServe.

-In KServe configuration file, we can specify the model for deployment in two ways:
+There are two ways to specify the model for deployment in KServe configuration file:

 1. Build a Docker image with the model and specify the image URI.
 2. Specify the model URI directly (this only works if your model is stored in remote storage).

-Please open the tab below for the details of each approach.
+Please open the tabs below for details on each approach.

 .. tabs::